 What is Authentication?

-Authentication is simply any time a user provides personally identifiable information (PII) to a media owner or publisher.
+Authentication is simply any time a user provides directly identifiable personal data to a media owner or publisher.
 This could be in the form of an email address, phone number, or even a social log-in.
 Typically, this information is provided as part of a sign-up or registration process for a newsletter or account.

 There are many strategies publishers can employ to garner new authentications, as well as tactics that support them.
 In this blog, we’ll be highlighting one of the most common—the content wall.

-Content walls are pop-ups that block access to content until a piece of PII—such as an email address—is provided or a premium subscription is purchased.
+Content walls are pop-ups that block access to content until a piece of directly identifiable personal data—such as an email address—is provided or a premium subscription is purchased.
 They are one of the most common tactics employed to support the strategies on the previous pages.
 Content walls are heavily favored by news organizations, which typically have the benefit of an existing readership that may have paid for paper copies in the past.